 A while back I wandered through a bit of Vanier for a smoked meat sandwich.
 On Saturday, I decided that the sunny but mild September day merited a second visit to the area.
-This time, I headed West along Côté sticking to the small streets like Richelieu and Lajoie.
-Staying off major streets like McArthur and Montreal meant avoiding traffic noise.
-But the older, modest homes also reminded me of some Toronto neighbourhoods.
+This time, I headed West along Côté while staying off McArthur and Montreal to avoid traffic noise.
+The older, modest homes along small streets like Richelieu and Lajoie reminded me of some Toronto neighbourhoods.
 Gentrification was creeping in here and there in the form of new houses that were typically boxy, square builds with large windows.
-It's always amusing to run across streets like Jean Talon and Dundas that were nothing like their counterpart elsewhere.
+It was amusing to run across Jean Talon and Dundas which were nothing like their counterpart elsewhere.
 The worst part of the walk was when I was briefly on McArthur and crossing the highway-in-all-but-name Vanier Parkway.
 I'm not sure who would buy a new condo at this busy intersection.

 I wanted some Ethiopian from Habesha but the restaurant wasn't open.
 So I stepped inside Royal Prince just a block away.
 Since Ottawa has a large French-speaking minority, most Caribbean restaurants here were Haitian instead of Jamaican.
 Nevertheless, Prince also offered some Jamaican dishes like Jerk Chicken.
 I don't know if these were any good because they weren't yet ready for lunch.
 On the recommendation of the owner/chef, I opted for a curry goat entrée ($15.99).